-You might have already decided to get a nose piercing or just finished getting it.
+You may have already decided to get a nose piercing or just finished getting it.
 What are the next steps?
 How long does the healing process take?
 What do I do should any infections arise?
 Are there any foods I should avoid?
 These are only some of the questions you might be asking yourself.

 We got you covered!
 In this article, we will walk through everything you should know about post-piercing.
 A few things may concern you, such as the healing process, dealing with infections, and cleaning the area.